MCmoderSD/FlappyBird/README.md

   "Resizeable": "true/false"
 }
 ```
-2. Replace the values with the path to your assets.
+2. Replace the values with the absolute path to your assets.
    <br> <br> For example: `"Background": "C:\\Users\\User\\Desktop\\MyBackground.png"`
    <br> You can only use `.png` files and for audio only `.wav` files encoded with 16 bit.
    <br> <br> The size of the assets should be the same as the default assets.